aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 1. Close the Remote Desktop connection windows.

    Congratulations!
 You have configured a VNet-to-VNet connection by using a virtual network gateway.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What are the main types of Azure VPN gateways and why would you use each type?
-+ What factors should I consider when selecting the Azure VPN gateway sku?
-Give examples.
-+ Are there costs associated with Azure VPN gateways?

-## Learn more with self-paced training

-+ [Connect your on-premises network to Azure with VPN Gateway](https://learn.microsoft.com/training/modules/connect-on-premises-network-with-vpn-gateway/).
-In this module, you will how to use CLI to provision VPN gateways.
-+ [Troubleshoot VPN gateways in Microsoft Azure](https://learn.microsoft.com/training/modules/troubleshoot-vpn-gateways/).
-In this module, you learn how to monitor and troubleshoot site-to-site and point-to-site VPNs.

 ## Key takeaways